On B List of Movie Reviews

 All in all, Black Christmas is high on suspense but low on redundancy that has plagued many slasher films.

-12/19: Before there were Scream, Friday the 13th, and Halloween, there was Black Christmas that's the granddaddy of them all in the slasher genre which got lost in the shuffle of infuential horror films.
+12/19: Before there were Scream, Friday the 13th, and Halloween, there was Black Christmas that's the granddaddy of them all in the slasher genre, having been forgotten as an infuential horror film.

-It's a suspenseful picture with a terrific whodunnit mystery.
+It's full of suspense with a terrific whodunnit mystery.
 Nobody knows who did it.
-I think it's either Peter or he had a partner, but it can't be him the whole time.
+I think it's either Peter or he had a partner, but it couldn't be him the whole time.
 Whoever made the calls must have lived in the house and had bad childhood memories that was filled with sex abuse.
 At any rate, ambiguity is the chief reason why Black Christmas gets the respect it deserves.

 The cast is fantastic save for Margot Kidder who tries to ruin things by playing a brazen character.
 For me, it's Olivia Hussey who makes the film work.
 John Saxon is her equal on the other side to amp up the terror.
 The weird obscene phone calls are unforgettable, setting the tone.
 By the way, the actor who plays Peter is Keir Dullea aka Dave Bowman from 2001: A Space Odyssey.